munrocket/proposal-math-float/README.md

 | nextDown | done                                                        |

 ### Disclaimer
-This proposal based on my R&D projects with floating point numbers and created against decimal proposal that is adding pretty big dependencies in JS engine.
-I feel frustrated that JS not added this basic blocks 5 years ago and we at that point when something hardcore is computed slowly.
+This proposal based on my R&D projects ([1](https://github.com/munrocket/double.js), [2](https://github.com/munrocket/jampary)) with floating point numbers and created as alternative to [decimal-proposal](https://github.com/tc39/proposal-decimal).
+I feel frustrated that JS not added this basic blocks 5 years ago and we at that point when something hardcore is computed not as fast as it could be.
 There are two type of arbitrary precision floating point libraries: based on integers and based on floats.
-Since javascript don't have integers historically I found that solution based on floats equally good and fast as solutions based on integer arithmetic, when it properlly cooked.
+Since javascript don't have integers historically I found that solution based on floats much easier in implementation and equally good as solutions based on integer arithmetic, when it properlly cooked. invSqrt() / frexp() was added after inspiration with new WGSL specification, nextUp() / nextDown() exist in Java with same syntax, scalar fma() is the reason why this proposal was created.

 ### Key algorithms for pollyfill implementation
 1. Chris Lomont. _Fast inverse square root_